hacklschorsch/selenium-webdriverjs/readme.md

 * selenium-src/
   * This directory contains all the sources for the compiled file above.
   * It's included because of the license texts (most of which have to be included when re-distributing) and documentation (which is stripped in the compiled version above, but can be a handy reference).

+## Issues

+If you have any suggestions (or maybe even a finished patch) for the package I'd be most delighted to add it.
+I also welcome other contributors or willing maintainers.

+Anything relating to the fine code itself please see the [issue tracker at the Google Code page](http://code.google.com/p/selenium/issues/).

 ## License